Adequacy and the new SCCs – what does it all mean?

 The DPN has published a 6-point supplier management checklist.
 This is designed to help controllers to manage their suppliers – wherever in the world they are based.
 We hope you find it useful.
 You may also wish to view the recording our recent webinar ‘How to avoid privacy errors with your suppliers’.

-At last we have some much-needed clarity on international transfers.
+At last we have some clarity on international transfers.
 But if your business needs to rely on SCCs, there could well be quite a bit of work to be done to bring your supplier contracts into line by December 2022.
+We also hotly await developments regarding UK international transfers.

 For your reference, here are the links to the European Commission’s two adequacy decisions: